-APPENDIX H

-Drug & Alcohol Policy
+APPENDIX H Drug & Alcohol Policy

-Purpose
+1. Purpose

-The procedure applies to all employees, staff, workers, permanent and casual subcontractors on projects and workplaces during work hours.
+The procedure applies to all Employees on projects and workplaces during work hours.
 This procedure also applies to any visitors to the project or workplace, whereby the visitor/s may be requested to undertake impairment testing and/or to leave the site should they present behavioural signs of possible impairment.